 - includes non-espresso based beverages such as cold brew, nitro coffee, and frozen blended coffee

 And it’s not just one segment of the population that is requesting gourmet coffee beverages.
 In fact, individuals between 40 and 59 years of age had a 16 percent increase in daily consumption followed by 10 percent for those 60+ and 9 percent for 25 to 39-year-olds.
-With the increase in coffee consumption at all times of the day, it isn’t surprising that research has found that coffee service at work is a benefit that Tulsa employees value.
+With the increase in coffee consumption at all times of the day, it isn’t surprising that research has found that coffee service at work is a benefit that Tulsa and Oklahoma City employees value.

 Does your coffee service match what your employees are looking for—individual gourmet choices?
 We can help you meet those needs by developing a plan for new coffee service or upgrading your break room.
 Contact Blue Sky Supply at (918) 599-9100 to make the next step.